-Filing the Complaint: The Claim to Be Paid
+Filing the Lawsuit: The Claim to Be Paid

 First, the creditor files with the court a document called a "Complaint."
 This sets forth the basis for its claim for money due.
 As New Jersey is a "notice pleadings" state, it is presumed that you know who the creditor is, why it is your creditor, and in general why you owe it money.
 There are usually not a lot of details given.